-Within one site there can be numerous features.
-A feature is an individual restoration treatment within a site.
+Within one site can be numerous features.
+Features are the individual restoration treatments within a site.
 For implementation monitoring, features must be divided by treatment type and location.
 However, functional groups of structures or treatments can be grouped as one feature.
 For example, a group of tightly spaced willow baffles should be considered one feature.
 It is impractical to separate each baffle because they interact and work together as a group for the same goal at the same location.
 A string of closely spaced grade control weirs is another example of this situation.
 However, willow baffles and rip-rap at the same location would need to be separated into different features because they are different treatment types.